Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/service_orchestration_simple_store.md

 :fontawesome-solid-wrench: **enable.blacklist.filter**

-Enable/disable automatic service requester system name verification against to cloud level blacklist, and also the provider candidate system names during the orchestration process.
+Enable/disable automatic service requester system name verification against to cloud level blacklist.
 Can be `true` or `false`.

 :fontawesome-solid-wrench: **force.blacklist.filter**

-Whether or not the service requests should be refused when the blacklist server is not responding, and whether the provider candidates should be dropped during the orchstration process or not.
+Whether or not the service requests should be refused when the blacklist server is not responding.
 Can be `true` or `false`.

 :fontawesome-solid-wrench: **enable.management.filter**